CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Results Discussion

 \section{Results \& Discussion}

-Existing datasets providing RADAR, LiDAR, and camera data tend to lack ground truth velocities~\cite{RobotCarDataset_1, RobotCarDataset_2, view_of_delft, astyx_dataset, nuscenes}, and those that do only provide RADAR data in point cloud form~\cite{nuscenes}.
-As such, we collected a new dataset consisting of various scenes with humans walking, waving, and moving RADAR retro-reflectors around to test our pipeline with dynamic agents performing non-rigid motion patterns.
-Access and further details about this dataset are provided in the supplementary material.\looseness-1
+Existing datasets providing RADAR, LiDAR, and camera data \revisiondelete{tend to }lack ground truth velocities~\cite{RobotCarDataset_1, RobotCarDataset_2, view_of_delft, astyx_dataset, nuscenes}, and those that do only provide RADAR \revisionchange{data in point cloud form }{point clouds}~\cite{nuscenes}.
+As such, we collected a new dataset consisting of \revisiondelete{various }scenes with humans walking, waving, and \revisionchange{moving RADAR retro-reflectors around }{manipulating RADAR retro-reflectors }to test our pipeline \revisionchange{with }{on} dynamic agents \revisionchange{performing }{undergoing} non-rigid \revisionchange{motion patterns }{motion}. \revisionchange{Access and further details about this dataset }{Details and access} are provided in the supplementary material.\looseness-1

-Ground truth data was derived from the collected dataset by clustering objects and measuring their centroid displacement across consecutive frames.
-For direct comparison, the point-wise velocity estimates from our pipeline were averaged over the same object clusters.
-Note that by averaging all point-wise velocities into a single estimate, the rigid object assumption is effectively reintroduced.
-However, point-wise to object-wise velocity conversion is straightforward for comparison purposes, and tracking the dominant motion of the entire object serves as a practical and robust proxy to evaluate the accuracy of our proposed pipeline.
-To quantify the pipeline's performance, the Average Velocity Error (AVE) was used, given by:\looseness-1
+Ground truth \revisionchange{data was derived from the collected dataset }{velocities were obtained} by \revisionchange{clustering objects and measuring their centroid displacement }{manually labelling bounding boxes around each object and measuring the displacement of their centroid} across consecutive frames.
+For direct comparison, the point-wise velocity estimates from our pipeline were averaged over the same object clusters. \revisionchange{Note that by averaging all point-wise velocities into a single estimate, the rigid object assumption is effectively reintroduced. }{ Note that this methodology incurs certain limitations: non-rigid motion (e.g., limb movement) can alter bounding box dimensions, shifting centroids and affecting the ground truth estimate, which explains the larger deviation observed for humans compared to the rigid reflector (see Fig~\ref{fig:speed_plots}).
+Additionally, the average of point-wise velocities may be biased by local motions that deviate from the overall object motion.} \revisionchange{However, point-wise to object-wise velocity conversion is straightforward for comparison purposes, and tracking the dominant motion of the entire object serves as a practical and robust proxy to evaluate the accuracy of our proposed pipeline. }{ Nevertheless, since centroid motion reflects the object translation, averaging point-wise velocities provides a coherent and comparable estimate by capturing the dominant motion shared across most points.
+While non-rigid motions introduce local deviations, these are typically spatially limited and directionally inconsistent, and therefore tend to cancel out or diminish under averaging. }